framely/bethere/docs/index.md

 ---
 layout: home
-title: OpenCUI
+title: BeThere
 hero:
-  name: Never Build an Agent from Scratch
+  name: With OpenCUI, Never Build an Agent from Scratch
-  tagline: A component-based platform lets conversation designers and developers come together to build conversational experiences that get results.
+  tagline: A component-based platform by BeThere lets conversation designers and developers come together to build conversational experiences that get results.

   actions: